- Home

 So, why not use your walking time to learn a language via a free app like Duolingo?
 Simply plug in your headphones and go!
 Some other language apps that offer entirely hands-free learning include Pimsleur, FluentU, and Rosetta Stone.

-For further encouragement, you can read about the benefits of learning a new language on our site.
-And, if you’re unsure which language to start with, you’ll find some ideas in our articles; 9 most spoken languages that are useful to learn and 6 languages that are easier for English speakers to learn.
+You can read about the benefits of learning a new language on our website.
+And, if you’re unsure which language to start with, you’ll find some ideas in our articles: 9 most spoken languages that are useful to learn and 6 languages that are easier for English speakers to learn.

-We also run language events over on Rest Less Events which you may find useful to attend alongside your independent learning.
+We also run language events over on Rest Less Events, which you may find useful alongside your independent learning.

 4. Immerse yourself in a new topic